ddelong/ddelong.github.io/_posts/2004-11-18-my-favorite-subject.md

 categories:
   - Personal
 ---
-I love when I get mentioned in other people&#8217;s blogs.
-In particular, when it&#8217;s a sexy context as at [Dana&#8217;s blog](http://xandriamd87.blogspot.com/2004/11/sounds-to-me-like-derik-started-air.html).
+I love when I get mentioned in other people's blogs.
+In particular, when it's a sexy context as at [Dana's blog](http://xandriamd87.blogspot.com/2004/11/sounds-to-me-like-derik-started-air.html).